wp-plugins/wordpress-bootstrap-css/readme.txt

 * Shortcode [TBS_POPOVER] : produces a Twitter Bootstrap POPOVER window
 * Shortcode [TBS_DROPDOWN] + [TBS_DROPDOWN_OPTION] : produces a Twitter Bootstrap styled DROPDOWN MENU
 * Shortcode [TBS_TABGROUP] + [TAB] : produces a Twitter Bootstrap TAB!
 Now you can create TAB'd content in your posts!
-* More documentation will be forthcoming in the [Worpit WordPress Plugins Page](http://icwp.io/p "Worpit WordPress Twitter Bootstrap Plugin").
+* More documentation will be forthcoming in the [iControlWP WordPress Plugins Page](http://icwp.io/p "iControlWP WordPress Twitter Bootstrap Plugin").

 = 0.7 =
 * Quick fix for Login and Register pages - for now there is no Bootstrap added to the login/register pages whatsoever.